 In 2013, I did a 6-week tour of Europe.
 As a former long distance runner, I love attending the Diamond League track and field meets held in various cities throughout Europe.

 I had several assignments writing about these meets for a running magazine and a blog that paid well.
-But I had several days to kill between track meets and I had to do something with my time.
+But I had several days to kill between track meets and I had to do something with my spare time.

 What did I do?
-I organized press trips during my spare time to see some new places.
-And I pre-sold numerous articles about those places, I was easily able to cover my expenses.
+I organized press trips during my spare time to see new places.
+By preselling numerous articles about those places, I was easily able to cover my expenses.

 My European trip included a 12-day tour of SW Germany as a guest of their national tourist board, a 5-day tour of Wales as a guest of Visit Wales, and a complimentary week-long cruise down the Burgundy Canal in a luxury boutique hotel barge.
 This 6-week trip included numerous complimentary day tours and attractions.
 And I received press passes to the track and field meets.

 On the days when host organizations did not cover my travel expenses, I kept my costs down.
 Hotels I booked were more modest 2 and 3-stars.
 And I ate more simply, at local establishments rather than on the tourist route.

-Some days I would pick up lunch in a local supermarket and then eat, picnic-style, in the village square.
+Some days I would pick up lunch in a local supermarket and then eat, picnic-style, in village squares.
 These DIY meals cost a fraction of what sit-down lunches costs in a European bistro, and they’re far more entertaining!
 People watching in village squares is fascinating and fun.

 I pre-sold 23 articles for 11 different magazines and blogs before the trip and was paid $3,831 for these stories after the trip.
 That funded my portion of the expenses, with a small profit leftover.